mlibrary/winterberry/README.md

 It is a codebase for a Rails application that provides support for the [Fulcrum](https://www.fulcrum.org) publishing platform.

-Usage documentation can be found on the repository [Wiki](https://github.com/mlibrary/winterberry/wiki) and in the [Fulcrum-Dev Confluence Space](https://tools.lib.umich.edu/confluence/display/FUL/Fulcrum-Dev).
+Usage documentation can be found on the repository [Wiki](https://github.com/mlibrary/winterberry/wiki).

 ## Prerequisites
 * Ruby 2.5.6.